fatou1526/literate-pancake/article.md

 The memory size of the list my List is:  120
 The memory size using the range is:  48
 ```
-The size of memory when using the generator "range" is less because instead of storing values, it yields them only when needed.
+The size of memory when using the generator "range" is less because instead of storing values in memory, it yields them only when needed.
 Therefore, its size will not change even if the number of iterations increases.\
-**Example 9**\
+**Example 10**\
-Let increase the size of a list myList and the size of the generator range\
+Let increase the size of a list myList and the size of the generator 'range'\
 Code:\
 ```python
 import sys